rezkhaleghi/pocketjack-portfolio/README.md

 ## Features

-- **Hero Section**: Introduces Reza with a brief bio, social media links, and a profile image.
+- **Hero Section**: Introduces Reza with a brief bio, social media links (including Medium), and a profile image.
 - **About Section**: Details Reza's background as a software engineer and musician, with a focus on his passions and interests.
-- **Skills Section**: Displays technical skills, hobbies, and languages in a visually appealing pyramid layout.
+- **Skills Section**: Displays technical skills and hobbies in a responsive grid layout with glowing hover effects, using data from `data.rs`.
+- **Languages Section**: Showcases language proficiencies with circular progress rings indicating skill levels.
 - **Personal Projects**: Highlights projects developed under Reza's company, FalseFoundation, with a carousel for browsing.
 - **Client Projects**: Showcases freelance and contract-based work with detailed descriptions and technologies used.
 - **Music Section**: Features music tracks with embedded YouTube players and links to platforms like Spotify and SoundCloud.
 - **Experience Section**: Presents a timeline of Reza's professional experience, including roles, companies, and technologies.
-- **Contact Section**: Contact stuff.
+- **Contact Section**: Provides contact information.
-- **Footer Section**: Licence,Copyright
+- **Footer Section**: Includes license and copyright details.

 ## Project Structure